grandma

 Our grandparent’s home

-and white wash cupboards.
+with white wash cupboards.

-a small kitchen table
+a small kitchen table.

-With a swinging door to the dining room.
+A swinging door to the dining room.

 A door we kept closed

-So we could dance to the radio
+so we could dance to the radio.

-Sitting on the yellow table
+a radio sitting on the yellow table

-Loud enough to get by …
+loud enough to get by …

-not loud enough to get caught
+not loud enough to get caught.

-Elvis, the Beatles and Buddy Holly
+Elvis, Beach Boys and Buddy Holly

-Transformed into our bandstand
+transformed into our bandstand

-As we found ourselves dancing
+as we found ourselves dancing

-In grandma’s kitchen …
+in grandma’s kitchen …

 CMM © 2022